Akira (manga): Development

 The logo for the manga changed several times throughout its serialization, including switching between Japanese and English.
 The first 35 chapters used katakana in the font Thick Textbook, chosen by Otomo for its ease of understanding and impact.
 After getting tired of this logo and having entered "Chapter 2" a few chapters previously, he used English in Broadway for chapter 36 because he wanted an Art Deco feel.
 However, Otomo did not like it when he saw the magazine and for chapters 37–48 he changed the font to a different Art Deco-style and wrote his name in English as "OHTOMO KATSUHIRO".
 Otomo was often drawing Art Deco-styled skyscrapers on the title pages at this time, but that stopped when Neo Tokyo is destroyed in the story, at which point the logo changed again and he removed the "H" from his surname.
 The fourth logo for Akira, used for chapters 49–71, returned to using katakana and was created by manga artist Hiroshi Hirata as Otomo wanted a Japanese calligraphy-style.
 Otomo's name was still written in English until chapter 55.
 Having come to the "final chapter" of the series, Otomo figured he should change the logo again and went with an English font similar to Impact for the title and his name for chapters 72–120.
 He had already been using Impact with the top "trimmed off", which gives a dignified and American comics feel, for the covers of the collected volumes.
 However, some fans believe some of the fonts actually used do not match the above named typefaces.

 Otomo was meticulous in creating the collected tankōbon volumes of Akira, often leading to them being released late.
 During serialization he faced not only schedule deadlines but also page limits and would have to cut content in order to fit said limit.
-He therefore would draw rough designs of what he actually "wanted" to draw in the margins of the chapters' manuscripts so that he would remember when time came to redraw the collected volume.
-He also had to make alterations in the collected volumes due to all the chapter title pages being removed, for example to make sure two-page spreads ended up on opposing pages.
+He therefore would draw rough designs of what he actually "wanted" to draw in the margins of the chapters' manuscripts so that he would remember when the time came to redraw the collected volume.
+He also had to make alterations in the collected volumes due to all the chapter title pages being removed and to make sure two-page spreads ended up on opposing pages.
 He wanted everything about the collected volumes, including the page count and paintings, to give a deep and full American comics feel.
-The covers are entirely in English, but he said this was not with an eye towards global distribution, he simply "had this incredible enthusiasm to just try to make something new."
-With its all-English cover, B5 size and painted page edges, the first volume of Akira caused a sensation in Japan.
+The covers are entirely in English, but he said this was not with an eye towards global distribution, and that he simply "had this incredible enthusiasm to just try to make something new."
+With its all-English cover, B5 size and painted page edges, the first volume of Akira was a sensation in Japan.